 3. Bourbon, sherry, rum & wine

-The majority of casks first do time housing other liquids such as bourbon, sherry, rum and wine before moving on to whisky distilleries.
+The majority of casks are first used to house other liquids such as bourbon, sherry, rum and wine before being moved on to whisky distilleries.
 The colour, aroma and flavour of the whisky is shaped and influenced by the cask; particularly if the wood has been seasoned by previously coming into contact with another type of spirit, such as bourbon.

 4. To the distillery!

-It’s estimated there are over 20 million casks in Scotland; that’s four casks to every one person!
-In most cases, distilleries char the interior of the cask which ‘activates’ the wood; helping to speed up the interaction between the whisky and the wood that imparts smokey flavours, sweetness and colour from the oak.
+It’s estimated there are more than 20 million casks in Scotland; that’s four casks to every one person!
+In most cases, distilleries char the interior of the cask which ‘activates’ the wood; helping to speed up the interaction between the whisky and the wood that imparts smoky flavours, sweetness and colour from the oak.